mozilla/shield-studies-addon-utils/README.md

 Your Study is:

 - side-by-side variations (1 or more)
-- 'one-phase'.
-No warm up periods.
-If you want that stuff, handle it yourself, or file bugs

 ### Benefits

 Using this, you get this analysis FOR FREE (and it's fast!)

 - Branch x channel x VARIATION x experiment-id x PHASE (install, reject, alive etc) using UNIFIED TELEMETRY

-- In particular, this library has 100% test coverage for lots of **startup** and **shutdown** cases, so that your addon does the Right Thing across restarts.

-  - maintains same variation across restarts
-  - testable, tested code
-  - doesn't care much about your variations, so long as they are 'multi-callable' safely.

 ## Development